How to Sterilise a Bottle: A Friendly Guide for Keeping Your Baby Safe and Healthy

 Microwave Steriliser

-Short on time?
-Microwave sterilizers are a popular choice for busy parents.
-They use steam generated by microwaving a bit of water in a special container to sterilise bottles fast.
-Just be sure to follow the instructions carefully to avoid overheating or damaging your baby’s feeding gear.
-This method also kills the most harmful germs effectively.
+Microwave sterilizers use steam generated by microwaving water in a special container to sterilise bottles quickly.
+Follow instructions carefully to avoid overheating or damaging the bottles.

 Chemical Sterilisation with Bleach Solution